-Sometimes, it can be really stressful navigating all the needs of our complex family and it’s important that I stay on top of my mental health so I can do all that is needed for physical health.
+Sometimes, it can be really stressful navigating all the needs of our complex family, and it’s important that I stay on top of my mental health so I can do all that is needed for my physical health.
 Chronic stress is a very real thing and can feel overwhelming.
 That’s why it is so important to know how to navigate it.

 How Chronic Stress Affects Quality of Life

-In my experience, sleep (or a lack thereof) can exacerbate mental health conditions.
+In my experience, sleep (or lack thereof) can exacerbate mental health conditions.
 We all know sleep is important.
 Good sleep makes for a refreshed and hopefully functional person the next day.